YOU ARE HERE Pest Watch > Scale insect control

 Scale insect control

-Scale insect is a garden plant pest problem that can be difficult to control.
+Scale insects on a tree.
+Image: iStockScale insect is a garden plant pest problem that can be difficult to control.
 Gardeners with scale insect problems may need to take measures to control them.

 The adult scale insects can be difficult to control, because the scale covering protects it from predators and is impervious to contact insecticides.
+Such insecticides may give better control to soft scale or young stages in the lifecycle.

-In spring and summer, the adults breed and the females produce a white, almost cotton wool-like substance, which are the eggs or egg mass, containing between 500 and 2,000 eggs, and then dies.
+In spring and summer, the adults breed and the females produce a white, almost cotton wool-like substance, which are the eggs or egg mass, containing between 500 and 2,000 eggs, and then die.
 The eggs hatch to produce a crawler stage, which settles on a suitable part of the plant, starts to feed and becomes immobile.

 The length of the lifecycle depends on temperature, but it normally takes around 10 weeks from egg to adult.